photoncenter/photon-website/README.md

 # photoncenter.github.io
-Repository for the website of Community Points PHOTON.
+Repository for the website of Community Points Photon.